MarcGuiselin/aws-transmutation/README.md

 ## Separate Testing and Production environments for safety

 Every pipeline is a separate entity!
 Keep your deployment pipeline on a production AWS account and all your testing on accounts you can afford to accidentally mess stuff up in!
-All cross cumminication happens withing git enabled by status updates.
+All cross communication happens within git enabled by live status updates.

-## Forget local development.
-Try live development!
+## Live Development

 Local development can be hit or miss.
 It's not always possible to perfectly replicate AWS on your local machine, and often requires paid tools like [localstack](https://localstack.cloud/) to do so accurately.

+Add Transmutation template to your toolset.
+Develop locally and then push with confidence.

 With a pipeline template it becomes possible for anyone to easily launch their own pipeline and automate test deployment.
 Any developer sets up a Transmutation pipeline on their own account and configure it to deploy a specific development git branch.
 Commit changes and wait for build to succeede (or not)!
 Cheapen and simplify the way your develop.